hashicorp/terraform-provider-tfcoremock/docs/index.md

 # mock Provider

-The `mock` provider is intended to aid with testing the Terraform core libraries and the Terraform CLI.
+The `tfcoremock` provider is intended to aid with testing the Terraform core libraries and the Terraform CLI.
 This provider should allow users to define all possible Terraform configurations and run them through the Terraform core platform.

 The provider supplies two static resources:

-- `mock_simple_resource`
+- `tfcoremock_simple_resource`
-- `mock_complex_resource`
+- `tfcoremock_complex_resource`

 Users can then define additional dynamic resources by supplying a `dynamic_resources.json` file alongside their root Terraform configuration.
 These dynamic resources can be used to model any Terraform configuration not covered by the provided static resources.